jmicuser357/final1/README.md

 <li>Responsibility</li>
 </ol>

 <p>A lot of what I have to offer comes from my hobbies and what not.
-There is something being said about being boastfull about your own technical skills and so forth.
+There is something being said about being boastful about your own technical skills and so forth.
 But I am still learning how to properly sell myself as it were.</p>

 <p>Also to be added</p>